palantir/gradle-consistent-versions/README.md

 4. Run **`./gradlew --write-locks`** and see your versions.lock file be automatically created.
 This file should be checked into your repo:

     ```bash
-    # Run ./gradlew --write-locks to regenerate this file
+    # Run ./gradlew --write-locks to regenerate this file.
+Blank lines are to minimize merge conflicts.
     com.squareup.okhttp3:okhttp:3.12.0 (1 constraints: 38053b3b)
     com.squareup.okio:okio:1.15.0 (1 constraints: 810cbb09)
     ```